zack/slackbot/README.md

 1) Commands are run using the ?command syntax.
 1) ?help for a list of commands
 1) There are also some (as of now undocumented) emoji interactions.
 Sorry!

+# Emoji you will want
+(TODO: Add these to the repo)
+1) :learn: and :unlearn:
+1) The Slack bubble letters emoji pack plus :spacer: